infretis/infentory/puckering/README.md

 ## The transition mechanism

 While infretis is running, we can visualize some of the reactive trajectories it has produced.
-Identify the folder names of some reactive trajectories by running:
+Identify the folder names of some reactive trajectories by running the below command.

+⌛ If you don't get any message from the below command, wait for infretis to produce some reactive trajectories ⏳

 ```bash
 inft plot_order -traj load/ -toml infretis0.toml
 ```
 Create the .xyz file that contains the trajectory:

 ```bash